Entry Type: Encrypted File

 There are four ways how you can create an entry for an encrypted file:

-• Select Password on the toolbar, click on the right-hand down-arrow button and choose Encrypted file.
+• Select Add on the toolbar, click on the right-hand down-arrow button and choose Encrypted file.

-• Right-click on a file in the Windows Explorer and click on Password Depot 14 Encrypt (this will automatically take you to Password Depot).
+• Right-click on a file in the Windows Explorer, click on Show more options, and then click on Password Depot Encrypt (this will automatically take you to Password Depot).

-In the dialog window General (shown after the first and third options), the following functions are available:
+In the dialog window General (shown after the first and third options), the following functions are available (apart from the description all optional):

 • Description: Enter a description for the new encrypted file entry.
-The description is the name that will be displayed in the password area window.
+The description is the name that will be displayed in the password area.

 • Password: Enter a password for the encrypted file.